pombase/canto/root/docs/md/canto_admin/configuration_file.md

 The configuration files are [YAML format](http://en.wikipedia.org/wiki/YAML).

 ### name
-A one word name for the site. default: Canto
+A one word name for the application. default: Canto

 ### long_name
 A longer description of the site. e.g. The SlugBase community annotation tool